 These questions/answers are directly from nickelplateexpress.com/reindeer.

 Where does it board?
 The excursion boards in Forest Park, Noblesville.
 (825 Forest Park Drive, Noblesville).
-Check in and warm up at the Duke Energy Reindeer Shed, or the big white tent!
+Check-in and warm up at Hobbs Station at Forest Park Depot.

 How long is the ride?
 The ride is an hour and fifteen minutes long and travels through Cicero and Arcadia.
 The train stops briefly at ‘Santa’s Workshop,’ courtesy of Gaylor Electric…the Noblesville-based company also decks the train out in approximately 2,000 Christmas lights!
 The train will return to Noblesville at the end of the ride.
 Passengers will not disembark at Santa’s workshop.